Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 Most of the activity trackers and bands come in the different strap (band) sizes so one can adjust the band or tracker to his/her wrist perfectly.
 It is important for the wrist tracker to be in contact with your wrist all the time especially if your tracker comes with heart rate monitor.

 Almost all the good brands provide the sizing guides so you can find the right size for you by measuring your wrist circumference.
 Like you can check Microsoft Band 2 Sizing guide, Fitbit Charge HR sizing guide, and Garmin Vivosmart HR sizing guide on the respective links.

 Remember, each model of the same brand can have different size requirements like Microsoft Band and Microsoft Band 2 have different sizing requirements.

 How to use your fitness band effectively?

 So, you have either bought a fitness tracker that fits your needs or you have decided the best one for you.
 Great Job!

 But Hye…!
 It’s still the ‘Job half done’!

-As we discussed in the beginning, only 1 out of 10 people uses the fitness trackers on the regular basis after some period.
+As we discussed in the beginning, only 1 out of 10 people use the activity monitors on the regular basis after some period.